Economics, Incentives,

 Xcel Energy has some existing EV rates and is doing pilot testing with several other rates that we might see more widely available in the future.

-Rates that are presently available for Xcel customers:
+Some examples of rates that are currently available for Xcel customers:

 Separate EV Rate - Same pricing structure and off-peak times as the TOU above, but only for EV charging.
 More expensive because it requires a separate meter installation parallel to an existing utility meter.
 Does work with residential solar PV systems.